-Level Two: major confidentiality breaches, conviction of a crime, plagiarism or other instances of dishonesty (depending on severity), unprofessional comments in person or on social media (depending on severity), appearing in class or at a clinical placement under the influence of drugs or alcohol d.
+Level Two: major confidentiality breaches, conviction of a crime, plagiarism or other instances of dishonesty (depending on severity), unprofessional comments in person or on social media (depending on severity), appearing in class or at a clinical placement under the influence of drugs or alcohol or repetition of a previous Level One difficulty following intervention d.
 Level 1 Behaviors

 - i.
-Upon receipt of a level 1 report, the TEU's administrative assistant will begin a file for that teacher candidate (if not already started). - ii.
+Upon receipt of a level 1 report, the TEU's administrative assistant will place the report in Perceptive and add the event to the list in One Drive - ii.
 The advisor and department chair will meet with the teacher candidate as indicated on the report.
-The advisor and department chair will meet with the teacher candidate for every level 1 report.
-The advisor and department chair

-- will document results of the conversation at the bottom of the report and send the report to the TEU's administrative assistant. - iii.
+The advisor and/or department chair will create a plan to address the difficulty and will send the report to the TEU's administrative assistant and that document will also be placed in Perceptive. - iii.
 Upon receipt of the third inappropriate disposition report for the same teacher candidate, the TEU's administrative assistant will place the student on the agenda for the next scheduled TEAC meeting.
 The student will appear in person to respond to the reports. - iv.
 The head of the TEU will contact the student to explain the TEAC process, provide meeting time and place, and answer questions.
 As needed, the head of the TEU will visit with the candidate's advisor and department chair to gather information to present to TEAC.